-- free provision of uniformly manufactured and calibrated instruments, - instruction for installing instruments and doing observations, - invitation of institutions rather than private persons as observers to ensure continuity, - uniform observation times at 7 am, 2 pm, and 21 pm, the so-called Mannheim hours, - uniform registers, to be sent in by diplomatic mail, - printing the extenso observations in the Society's Ephemerides.
+- free provision of uniformly manufactured and calibrated instruments, - instruction for installing instruments and doing observations, - invitation of institutions rather than private persons as observers to ensure continuity, - uniform observation times at 7 am, 2 pm, and 21 pm, the so-called Mannheim hours, - uniform registers, to be sent in by diplomatic mail, - printing the extenso observations in the Society's Ephemerides. - 40 This early example has demonstrated the feasibility of international cooperation in meteorology, and stimulated later efforts in this direction.
+This first meteorological network was created due to the personal engagement and organisational talent of its secretary, Johann Jakob Hemmer.

-In the past several attempts were undertaken to set up a meteorological network: 1654-1667 by the Florentine Accademia del Cimento (10 stations), 1662 the Royal Society London (number of stations unknown), and in Paris by the Royal Society of Medicine in 1776 (32 to 65 stations).
-They weren't nearly as successful as the Academy in Mannheim (e.g. Libri, 1830; Hellmann, 1914; Rigby, 1965; Fleming, 2002; Camuffo, 2002b).

-The progress achieved by the Societas Meteorologica Palatina consisted in the instruments which were manufactured under the supervision of a physicist and uniformly calibrated.
-This successful example has demonstrated the feasibility of international cooperation in meteorology which later served as a model when new measuring networks were set up.
-This meteorological network was created due to the personal engagement and organisational talent of its secretary, Johann Jakob Hemmer.
 The collected data have been re-evaluated since then for many applications.
-One should be aware that the local view of weather determined the imagination of the meteorological development and that farmers rules were the only known means for forecasting weather.

-The purpose of the present work is to report on less known or even overlooked aspects (see below) but playing a role in the implementation of the Societas Meteorologica Palatina including the preceding mental development, instrumental deficiencies and data quality.
+One should be aware that the local view of weather determined the imagination of the meteorological development and that farmers rules were the only known means for forecasting weather. - 45 The purpose of the present work is to report on less emphasized aspects which played a role in the implementation of the Societas Meteorologica Palatina including the preceding mental development, instrumental deficiencies and data quality.
 Moreover, I will bring some examples for the broad reception of the datasets by scientists in many fields of knowledge.

-During the last phase of enlightenment, the usefulness of scientific efforts played a predominant role under regents who had to decide which project should be funded.
-Two examples may illustrate this point: Lightning-rods had proven to protect buildings from ignition and physicists had understood the mode of functioning.
-Therefore, decrees were enacted to install lightning-rods on all public buildings (Mayr, 1788, p.
-674, regulation from Dec.
-23th, 1784).
+During the last phase of enlightenment, the usefulness of scientific efforts played a predominant role under regents who had - to decide which project should be funded.
+Two examples may illustrate this point: Lightning-rods had proven to protect - buildings from ignition and physicists had understood the mode of functioning.
+Therefore, decrees were enacted to install lightning-rods on all public buildings.
 The second example is the drainage of moors in order to cultivate barren land.
-The governments expected that the productivity of their country would rise without, in that case, having knowledge of the ecological function of moors (Mayr, 1788, p.
-663, regulation from May 15th 1783).
+The governments expected that the productivity of their country would rise without, in that case, having knowledge of the ecological function of moors.

 In meteorology of the 18th century the gravity pull of the moon on the atmosphere was known and assessed to be 850 times larger than the oceanic tide.
-While Daniel Bernoulli (1700-1782) had recognised the compressibility of the atmosphere and refrained from calculations of atmospheric tidal calculations (c, 1987, p.
+While Daniel Bernoulli (1700-1782) had recognised the compressibility of the atmosphere and refrained from calculations of atmospheric tidal calculations (Bernoulli, 1987, p.
 270), Kratzenstein (1723-1795) considered the atmosphere as incompressible (Fig. 1) and expected a large lunar tide (Kratzenstein, 1747).
 The latter simple hypothesis had a better reception among scholars than mathematical unsolved problems.

 Scholars argued that in the atmosphere predictable pressure oscillations would be induced by the moon and could be measured.

 A meteorological observation network would enable to analyse such regular waves and allow prediction of weather, once long enough time series of meteorological parameters were available.
 Agriculture would take profit from such predictions convincing Elector Karl Theodor from Palatine to invest money in such an important project.
 A rapid result was expected whereas any promotion of basic science was not a governmental goal.
-In continuation of the mechanics of Newton, the generally prevailing view was that the world is functioning like a machine.
+In continuation of the mechanics of Newton, everybody believed in the world that is functioning like a machine.